multiversx/mx-sdk-analytics/README.md

 # mx-sdk-analytics
-Tool for data gathering and analysis (on SDKs usage).
+Tool for data gathering and analysis on SDKs usage.

 ## ENVIRONMENT VARIABLES
 - LIBRARIES_IO_API_KEY (Api key for the libraries.io account)
 - JSON_FOLDER (Folder where generated json files are stored after gathering data from Repository sites - "./Output" for development mode)
+- REPORT_FOLDER (Folder where saved .pdf files are stored)
 - MX_GITHUB_TOKEN (Github fine-grained personal access token that gives access to traffic and community api pages)

 ## INSTALL